changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-debugging-your-application.md

 <properties
-   pageTitle="Visual Studio でアプリケーションをデバッグする | Microsoft Azure"
-   description="Visual Studio とローカル開発クラスターを使用してサービスを開発、デバッグし、サービスの信頼性とパフォーマンスを改善します。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="vturecek"
+   pageTitle="Debug your application in Visual Studio | Microsoft Azure" description="Improve the reliability and performance of your services by developing and debugging them in Visual Studio on a local development cluster." services="service-fabric" documentationCenter=".net" authors="vturecek"